 Analytically and statistically, Bekaert and Engstrom (2017) show that gamma shock assumptions are quite flexible in capturing realistic dynamics of fundamental higher moments while keeping the model tractable.
-Economically, this framework generates nonzero correlations between level and second (or higher-order) moment shocks, which is more consistent with existing empirical evidence (e.g., Adrian, Boyarchenko, and Giannone (2019) and Bekaert and Popov (2019)), while Gaussian-based frameworks typically separately model level and higher moment state variables.
-Equation (13) captures that when growth unexpectedly declines this period (i.e., a large realization of $\omega{\theta n,t} > 0$ in the left tail), one might expect a higher chance for extreme future growth declines, more growth volatility from the left tail, and more negative growth skewness (i.e., a higher θn_t).
+Economically, this framework generates nonzero correlations between level and second (or higher-order) moment shocks, which is more consistent with existing empirical evidence (Adrian et al. 2019, Bekaert and Popov 2019), whereas Gaussian-based frameworks typically separately model level and higher moment state variables.
+Equation (13) captures that when growth unexpectedly declines this period (i.e., a large realization of $\omega{\theta n,t} > 0$ in the left tail), one might expect a higher chance for extreme future growth declines, more growth volatility from the left tail, and more negative growth skewness (i.e., a higher $\theta n_t$ ).
 Moreover, the conditional variance of the relative risk aversion state variable (inverse surplus consumption ratio) in Campbell and Cochrane (1999) also comoves positively with the relative risk aversion level, suggesting a potentially positive relationship between risk aversion level and volatility (see Xu (2021) for a detailed proof).
-The use of gamma shocks is suitable for our research because it efficiently summarizes conditional moments with one state variable, which allows us to realistically match the dynamics of variance and equity risk premiums while keeping the estimation system manageable in terms of the number of unknowns.
+The use of gamma shocks is suitable for our research because it efficiently summarizes conditional moments with one state variable, which allows us to realistically match the dynamics of variance and equity risk premiums while keeping the estimation system manageable in terms of the number of unknown parameters.